 An Improved Prodrug Formulation

-Our lead product candidate, ALZ-801, is a patented, orally administered prodrug of tramiprosate that is designed to inhibit Aβ oligomer formation, a key driver of AD.
+Our lead product candidate, ALZ-801, is a patented, orally administered prodrug of tramiprosate that is designed to inhibit amyloid oligomer formation, a key driver of Alzheimer’s disease.

-ALZ-801 was developed to improve gastrointestinal tolerability and the PK profile of tramiprosate by allowing ALZ-801 to be absorbed through the gut wall in a prodrug inactive form and metabolized into active tramiprosate after absorption into the bloodstream.
-The data from our oral ALZ-801 Phase 1 clinical program showed favorable safety, improved gastrointestinal tolerability and more consistent plasma levels.
+ALZ-801 was developed to improve gastrointestinal tolerability and the pharmacokinetic profile of tramiprosate by allowing ALZ-801 to be absorbed through the gut wall in a prodrug inactive form and metabolized into active tramiprosate after absorption into the bloodstream.
+The data from our oral ALZ-801 Phase 1 clinical program showed improved gastrointestinal tolerability and more consistent plasma levels.

 Improvements Enhance Prospects for ALZ-801 Efficacy & Safety

 We have built our ALZ-801 development program upon the extensive preclinical and clinical data set for tramiprosate.
 ALZ-801 has an improved pharmacokinetic profile, and through our focus on APOE4/4 homozygous patients who carry a higher amyloid burden, believe that patients will be less likely to be misdiagnosed with Alzheimer’s disease.

 Conversion into Tramiprosate & Valine Evaluated in ADME and Phase 1 Studies